polrizzo/LSTA-3N/README.md

     * `LSTA/` : LSTA folder with built-in attention module and convolutional cell's structure
     * `TRN_module.py` : frame-aggregation module
     * `module.py` : configures all parameters and creates the main object that will be run in `main.py`
-* `scripts/` : scripts to both train and test our architecture
 * `utils/`
     * `loss.py` : different types of loss function
     * `options.py` : configuration list of parameters to build VideoModel